-The engineering performance simulation investigation was performed by ATR and validated by BEA on request of the Investigation team based on DFDR data.
+The engineering performance simulation investigation was performed by ATR and validated by BEA at the request of the Investigation team based on DFDR data.
 During the simulation, DFDR data were matched and taking into account the actual flight control inputs and Kinetic energy of the aircraft was calculated based on engine thrust and flight condition.
 The purpose of this simulation was to estimate the actual aircraft aerodynamics performance (drag and lift) based on the DFDR parameters of the accident flight and to compare them to the design information of type aircraft parameters.
 The results would determine possibility of the performance degradation on aircraft.

-BEA reported that there was not any performance degradation by ice formation on the wing and aircraft kinetic energy was based on the inputted engine power and aerodynamics characters of flight path accordingly before stall warning.
+In the first BEA report it was indicated that aircraft did not show any performance degradation and no specific drag was highlighted throughout all the simulations and computations but in detail analysis of the data based on APM manufacturer some degradation points were found near accident time.
+The degradation points of aircraft performance were due to aerodynamics effects of mountain wave at local area.
+Although during the descent, the anti-icing and de-icing system were used, no handling quality and performance degradation were noticed.
+The behavior of the aircraft was due to adverse weather conditions, with mountains waves leading to strong vertical wind speeds.
 The simulation was based on the takeoff weight and CG data from the load and trim sheet.
-The SAT at the time of aircraft descending from FL170 to FL150, the simulation revealed a good consistency of aircraft performance motion during the decent for approach Yasouj aerodrome.
-So the aircraft behavior was due to aerodynamic effect (down draft) of mountain wave.
+The SAT at the time of aircraft descending from FL170 to FL150, the simulation revealed a good consistency of aircraft performance motion during the decent for approaching Yasouj aerodrome.
+So, the aircraft behavior was due to aerodynamic effect (down draft) of mountain wave.